AUGSBURG HEALTH INSURANCE REQUIREMENTS

-Offers voluntary health insurance to Augsburg College students.
+Offers voluntary health insurance to students.
 A number of plans are available.

 Assister Network to find someone to help you with your application.
-Navigators and assistors are available through many community health clinics, including the People’s Clinic (across the street from Augsburg) and Community-University Health Care, Smiley’s Clinic, and Native American Community Clinic.
+Navigators and assisters are available through many community health clinics, including the People’s Center Clinic (across the street from Augsburg), Community-University Health Care, Smiley’s Clinic, and Native American Community Clinic.

 International Student Health Insurance Programs

 International students (F-1 & J-1 students and their dependents) are required to have adequate health insurance during their study program.
-It is mandatory for international students to enroll in Augsburg College’s group plan through HTH Worldwide.
-The only exception is if a student fills out a hard waiver form and is able to provide proof of equivalent coverage for each school year.
-To enroll or inquire about Augsburg’s group plan for international students, please contact Jim Trelstad-Porter, director of international student advising at 612-330-1686 or email@example.com.
+The ISSS office asks that international students enroll in Augsburg University’s group plans.
+To enroll or inquire about Augsburg’s group plan for international students, please contact the ISSS Office at firstname.lastname@example.org and they will support you further.